 ChallengesExperts share their insights in diagnosing and managing rare conditions

-- FDA Approves Palynziq for PKU, a Rare Genetic Disease
+- FDA Approves New Prophylactic Drug for Rare Hereditary Angioedema

-Heather A. Lau, MD, Director, Lysosomal Storage Disease Program at NYU Langone in New York City discusses lysosomal storage diseases, a group of inherited metabolic diseases that are characterized by an abnormal build-up of various toxic materials in the body’s cells as a result of enzyme deficiencies.
+Heather A. Lau, MD, Director, Lysosomal Storage Disease Program at NYU Langone in New York City discusses her experience working with rare diseases and neurogenetics.

 - FDA Approves First Drug for Neurotrophic Keratitis

 The U.S. Food and Drug Administration approved cenegermin (Oxervate), for the treatment of neurotrophic keratitis, a rare disease affecting the cornea (the clear layer that covers the colored portion of the front of the eye).
 This is the first approved drug for this eye disorder that is estimated to affect fewer than 5 in 10,000 individuals.

 - A Novel Protein Therapy in Development for Achondroplasia (Short-Limbed Dwarfism)

 Luca Santarelli, MD of Therachon discusses his company’s lead pipeline candidate, TA-46, a novel protein therapy in development for achondroplasia, the most common form of short-limbed dwarfism.